christianhaitian/PortMaster/ports.md

 Title="2048 ."
 Desc="The 2048 puzzle game" porter="Christian_Haitian" locat="2048.zip"

+Title="Abuse ."
+Desc="A fork of the original Abuse SDL port from http://abuse.zoy.org/.
+An An intense 2D shooter.
+Plays best on dual analog stick devices.
+Just download and play." porter="romadu" locat="Abuse.zip"

 Title="AM2R ."
 Desc="Another Metroid 2 Remake.
 An action-adventure game developed by Argentinian programmer Milton Guasti (also known as DoctorM64).
 You'll need to provide your own am2r android apk into the ports/am2r/gamedata folder.
 Make sure it is named am2r.apk.
 The name is case sensitive." porter="Johnny on Flame" locat="AM2R.zip"

 Title="Blood ."
 Desc="Blood port based on EDuke32.
 You'll need to add your own full version Blood 1.21 files to the ports/Blood folder." porter="romadu" locat="Blood.zip"